How To Tackle Sustainability As A Commercial Landlord

 Tenant Engagement and Education

 Engaging tenants in sustainability initiatives is crucial for long-term success.
 Organize workshops and informational sessions to educate tenants about the benefits of sustainable practices and how they can contribute.
 Provide regular updates on the property’s sustainability performance and recognize tenants who actively participate in sustainability efforts.
 Building a community around sustainability can foster a collaborative and committed approach.
+It’s also key to pick the right tenants in the first place (tenant screening services can help here).

 Conclusion